Last Updated on May 16, 2023 by Matt

 Most of the main light properties, like the angle, the distance, and the power/intensity, only make sense when talking about the main headlights.

-Angle of the light
+The angle of the light

 Power of the light

 The power or the intensity of the light describes how strong the light shines.
-Again, this is measured only for the main headlights, as all the other types of lights are positional and don’t need to cast light at longer distances.

-The scientific term for light power is called the luminous flux, or the perceived power of the light source, or the total quantity of visible light emitted by a source per unit of time.
+The scientific term for light power is called the luminous flux, the perceived power of the light source, or the total quantity of visible light emitted by a source per unit of time.

-The power of the light is sometimes expressed in Watts, but it’s also often expressed in Lumens as well.
-Simply put, Lumens express how well the light converts the power it gets (Watts) to visible light.
+Simply put, Lumens expresses how well the light converts the power it gets (Watts) to visible light.
 Watts and Lumens are directly related to each other, and the higher the Wattage, the more Lumens the light will produce.
 Another metric in the equation is the luminous efficacy, expressed in Lumens per Watts, and the formula is as such:

 Watts = Lumens / Lumens per Watt